 The overview section of the AAR should include:

-While the above should be disclosed in the overview section of the AAR, any extensive product specific details should also be disclosed in the appropriate product sub-sections.
+While the above should be disclosed in the overview section of the AAR, insurers should disclose any extensive product specific details in the appropriate product sub-sections.

 The Appointed Actuary must use the prescribed opinion format (see Appendix I).
 The opinion wording is as recommended in the CIA Standards of Practice – Practice-Specific Standards for Insurers.
-Any different wording will be considered as a qualified opinion.
+OSFI will consider any opinion that varies from this wording to be a qualified opinion.

 This section must contain an original signature of the Appointed Actuary of the AAR, the Appointed Actuary’s name in type, and the date of signing.

-The actuarial opinions presented to the shareholders and policyholders of an insurance company should be essentially the same as the opinions filed with OSFI.
-Should this not be the case, the Appointed Actuary is required to disclose in writing in the AAR to OSFI the material differences between the opinions, as well as the rationale for such differences.
+The actuarial opinions presented to the shareholders and policyholders of the company should be essentially the same as the opinions filed with OSFI.
+Should this not be the case, the Appointed Actuary must disclose in writing in the AAR to OSFI the material differences between the opinions, as well as the rationale for such differences.

 Any qualification or limitation concerning any aspect of the Valuation should be noted in this section of the AAR.
 These qualifications or limitations should be similar to the ones included in the opinion for Canadian Annual Returns presented to the shareholders and policyholders.

-In preparing the company's Annual Return, the company management and the external auditor routinely agree on a level of materiality.
+In preparing the insurer’s Annual Return, company management and the external auditor routinely agree on a level of materiality.
 The AAR must report these materiality standards.
 In addition, the Appointed Actuary must report on how the Annual Return materiality standard is selected in the valuation of policy liabilities.